waterbuffalo13/micromanage/README.md

 ## What strategies do you use?

 I haven't implemented any yet!
-Since this entire project was inspired by trading algorithms (now does this all make sense?!) it's likely many of the same approaches used in traditional finance portfolio optimization can be applied to this context.
+Since this entire project was inspired by trading algorithms (now does this all make sense?!) it's likely many of the same approaches used in traditional finance portfolio optimisation can be applied to this context.
 I'm more of an AI enthusiast than an expert but I hope my knowledge grows with time.
 My priority right now is to develop the infrastructure so that it can support all the analysis I have planned.

 ## How does the virtue system work?